 Not Covered / Experimental Codes

-All four codes under MM 0004 carry the same designation: experimental, investigational, or unproven for the treatment of musculoskeletal conditions.
-There are no covered codes under this policy.
+All codes under MM 0004 are classified as experimental, investigational, and unproven for the treatment of musculoskeletal conditions.
+There are no covered CPT codes under this policy.

-0102T CPT Extracorporeal shock wave performed by a physician, requiring anesthesia other than local, involving musculoskeletal application Experimental / Investigational / Unproven
+0102T CPT Extracorporeal shock wave performed by a physician, requiring anesthesia other than local, involving musculoskeletal conditions Experimental / Investigational / Unproven

 20999 CPT Unlisted procedure, musculoskeletal system, general Experimental / Investigational / Unproven

-28890 CPT Extracorporeal shock wave, high energy, performed by a physician or other qualified health care professional, including ultrasound guidance, involving the plantar fascia Experimental / Investigational / Unproven
+28890 CPT Extracorporeal shock wave, high energy, performed by a physician or other qualified health care professional, for plantar fasciitis Experimental / Investigational / Unproven

 + 1 more codes